 - An order to avoid all new arrests and citations (other than minor driving offenses) while the case is open.5

 If you complete all these sentencing terms, your DUI charge will be reduced to a reckless driving conviction.
-But if you do not complete these terms, then the judge may un-suspend the six-month jail sentence and convict you of DUI.
+Though if you do not complete these terms, then the judge may un-suspend the six-month jail sentence and convict you of DUI.

 Legal References